THE DISCOVERY OF THE NUMBER ' e '

 The equation for compound interest in this special case would simplify to:

-With n going to infinity, growth occurs continuously, at every possible instant no matter how small the time interval.
+With going to infinity, growth occurs continuously, at every possible instant no matter how small the time interval.
 Simple interest reflects an arithmetic growth progression, compound interest reflects a discrete geometric growth progression, and infinitely compounding interest reflects a continuous growth progression(exponential growth).
-The number e is thought of as the base that represents the growth of processes or quantities that grow continuously in proportion to their current quantity.
+The number is thought of as the base that represents the growth of processes or quantities that grow continuously in proportion to their current quantity.
 This is why e appears so often in modeling the exponential growth or decay of everything from bacteria to radioactivity.

 No comments: